-Saving enough money for a house deposit can be a daunting task, however, the good news is that there are a range of options available to get you closer to your home ownership goals.
+Saving enough money for a mortgage deposit can be a daunting task.
+But the good news is that there are a range of options available to get you closer to your home ownership goals.
 In this guide, we’ll explore some of the schemes that might help you to get on the housing ladder, as well as share some tips to help speed up your saving.

 Whether you’re a first-time buyer or not, you’ll need to provide a mortgage deposit when you buy a property.
-A mortgage deposit is a cash lump sum required by a mortgage lender, in order for you to borrow the funds you need to buy the property.
-The deposit is usually calculated as a percentage of the total value of the property, with the remaining value covered by the mortgage (unless you’re a cash buyer paying in full).
+A mortgage deposit is a cash lump sum required by a mortgage lender for you to borrow the funds you need to buy the property.
+The deposit is usually calculated as a percentage of the total value of the property.
+The remaining value is covered by the mortgage (unless you’re a cash buyer paying in full).

 The amount of money you have available for a deposit is important.
-That’s because the higher the deposit you provide, the lower the amount of money you need to borrow from a lender and the lower your loan-to-value ratio (LTV).
-The lower the LTV, the better interest rate offers you will be able to access, which can make the mortgage interest payments significantly lower.
+The higher your deposit, the less you’ll need to borrow and the lower your loan-to-value ratio (LTV) will be.
+The lower the LTV, the better interest rate offers you will be able to access.
+This can make your mortgage interest payments significantly lower.

 The higher the deposit you provide to the mortgage lender, the better the interest rate you are likely to be offered.